vmware/vSphere-machine-learning-extension/examples/model_serving/cv/table-transformer/README.md

 4. Open the downloaded notebook file.

-5. Remove option `-q` from the following two cells in order to see the installation processes are completed and the modules are installed:
+5. (Optional) Remove option `-q` from the following two cells in order to see the installation processes are completed and the modules are installed successfully:

    - `!pip install -q git+https://github.com/huggingface/transformers.git`
    - `!pip install -q timm`